gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 years I have hidden from will come down on me.
-My heart will shrivel like a prune, the flesh will fall from my bones, and I will thank that you not think about my bowels, though some of my esteemed colleagues would pay gold and diamonds to see it happen---strictly of professional interest, or such would they say.
+My heart will shrivel like a prune, the flesh will fall from my bones, and I will thank that you not think about my bowels, though some of my esteemed colleagues would pay gold and diamonds to see it happen—strictly of professional interest, or such would they say.

 Those waiting years were perched outside my window that night as I sat in my